GoogleChrome/developer.chrome.com/site/en/blog/renderingng-architecture/index.md

 The stages are:

-1. Style: apply CSS to the DOM, and create computed styles.
+1. _Style:_ apply CSS to the DOM, and create _computed styles_.
-1. Animate: change computed styles and mutate property trees over time based on declarative timelines.
+1. _Animate:_ change computed styles and mutate _property trees_ over time based on declarative timelines.
-1. Layout: determine the size and position of DOM elements on the screen, and create the immutable fragment tree.
+1. _Layout:_ determine the size and position of DOM elements on the screen, and create the _immutable fragment tree_.
+1. _Pre-paint:_ compute property trees and
+[invalidate](https://en.wikipedia.org/wiki/Cache_invalidation)
-1. Pre-paint: compute property trees and [invalidate](https://en.wikipedia.org/wiki/Cache_invalidation) any existing display lists and GPU texture tiles as appropriate.
+any existing _display lists_ and GPU _texture tiles_ as appropriate.
-1. Scroll: update the scroll offset of documents and scrollable DOM elements, by mutating property trees.
+1. _Scroll:_ update the scroll offset of documents and scrollable DOM elements, by mutating property trees.
-1. Paint: compute a display list that describes how to raster GPU texture tiles from the DOM.
+1. _Paint:_ compute a display list that describes how to raster GPU texture tiles from the DOM.
-1. Commit: copy property trees and the display list to the compositor thread.
+1. _Commit:_ copy property trees and the display list to the compositor thread.
-1. Layerize: break up the display list into a composited layer list for independent rasterization and animation.
+1. _Layerize:_ break up the display list into a _composited layer list_ for independent rasterization and animation.
-1. Raster, decode and paint worklets: turn display lists, encoded images, and paint worklet code, respectively, into [GPU texture tiles](https://en.wikipedia.org/wiki/Tiled_rendering).
+1. _Raster, decode and paint worklets:_ turn display lists, encoded images, and paint worklet code, respectively, into [GPU texture tiles](https://en.wikipedia.org/wiki/Tiled_rendering).
-1. Activate: create a compositor frame representing how to draw and position GPU tiles to the screen, together with any visual effects.
+1. _Activate:_ create a _compositor frame_ representing how to draw and position GPU tiles to the screen, together with any visual effects.
-1. Aggregate: combine compositor frames from all the visible compositor frames into a single, global compositor frame.
+1. _Aggregate:_ combine compositor frames from all the visible compositor frames into a single, global compositor frame.
-1. Draw: execute the aggregated compositor frame on the GPU to create pixels on-screen.
+1. _Draw:_ execute the aggregated compositor frame on the GPU to create pixels on-screen.

 Stages of the rendering pipeline can be skipped if they aren't needed.
 For example, animations of visual effects, and scroll, can skip layout, pre-paint and paint.